keidsvik/Roman-Numerals/README.md

 ## Description

-A website created with Javascript/JQuery and HTML ?????
+A website created with Javascript/JQuery, HTML & CSS to translate user input (numbers) into Roman Numerals.
+An additional input field is there so users can input a phrase and have it returned to them in a cryptosquare.

 ### Specs
 | Spec | Input | Output |